pvucic/typeqast/README.md

 ```bash
 node -v
 ```
-If Node.js is installed then you will get information about Node.js version (as an example v14.18.1)
+If Node.js is installed then you will get information about Node.js version (example v14.18.1)

 Otherwise please follow the official installation guide for your Operating System on the link below,